 Whether you know it or not, in those precious moments when you really appreciate what's happening in the here and now, you're practicing the sacred art of coming into the present moment.
 It's a delightful experience of mindfulness that has long term positive effects on your health and wellbeing.

 Whether you've heard it from your yoga teacher or read it in a self help book, it's likely you've come across the instruction to ‘come into the present moment.’
 That's sound advice, but how can you practice that on a day to day basis and what are the benefits?

 Being present means letting go of ideas from the past and projections into the future so that you can fully appreciate the present moment.
 An every-day way to practice this is to is to take some extra time to savour things around you.
 Most of us were taught to focus on the end result – pass an exam, get a job, find a partner, hit a deadline, achieve a goal.

-Consequently, we’re very good at living in the past (ruminating, comparing or projecting past experiences onto present moment activities) and excellent at living for the future as we set goals and race ahead to kick them.
+Consequently, we’re very good at living in the past (ruminating, comparing or projecting past experiences onto present moment activities) and excellent at living for the future as we set goals and race ahead to achieve them.
 What we’re not taught is how to enjoy the journey along the way.
 We postpone our happiness, convincing ourselves that tomorrow will be better than today.
 How often do we go on autopilot and fail to savour the present moment?
 There’s a big difference between munching on food while watching TV and eating mindfully and being aware of every aspect of the experience.

 Several studies have shown that people who are good at savouring are also more self-confident, extraverted and gratified.
 (Bryant 2003).
 Sounds good?
 Here’s how to practice the art of savouring.